Wreckage of Air Algerie plane carrying 116 people found in Mali

 ALGIERS/BAMAKO Authorities said on Thursday they located the wreckage of an Air Algerie flight after it crashed in northern Mali carrying 116 passengers and crew, nearly half of them French, en route from Burkina Faso to Algeria.

-Regional aviation officials said they had lost contact with flight AH5017 at around 0255 BST on Thursday, less than an hour after takeoff, following a request by the pilot to change course due to bad weather.
+Regional aviation officials said they had lost contact with flight AH5017 at around 0155 GMT (9:55 p.m ET) on Thursday, less than an hour after takeoff, following a request by the pilot to change course due to bad weather.

 Two French Mirage fighter jets and United Nations helicopters on Thursday had for hours hunted for the wreck of the McDonnell Douglas MD-83 plane in remote northern Mali, a region prey to scattered Islamist militants and Tuareg separatist fighters.